bihe/asa-lab-4/README.md

 kubectl logs -f --selector app=dashboard -c dashboard
 ```

-The `selector` and/or `container` need to be specified, because of the dapr sidecar architecture.
+The `selector` and/or `container` need to be specified, because of the dapr [sidecar pattern](https://docs.microsoft.com/en-us/azure/architecture/patterns/sidecar).
 The deployed pod contains two containers.
 The application container and the dapr sidecar.

 ```bash
 > kubectl logs -f dashboard-<random>-<id>